 You will be asked to outline your reasons for applying for the course in a brief personal statement.
-This must be completed on the subject-specific personal statement form located on the ‘Apply’ tab.
-Please upload this when completing your application form.
 You will also need to provide two satisfactory references.
 See the ‘Apply’ tab for more information.

 The Interpretation and Clinical Application of Genomic Data PgCert consists of four modules to equip you with the necessary skills and knowledge to advance your understanding in the interpretation and clinical application of genomic data.

 Demonstrate knowledge and applicability of the principles behind commonly used molecular techniques.

 Evaluate which laboratory investigations are most suitable for a given clinical scenario.